 Although I believe that the legal system will never deliver true justice, Saturday’s verdict still felt like a kick in the gut.
-It sent a loud and clear message that targeting a black teenager simply because he is black is not only acceptable, but legally permissible.
+It sent a loud and clear message that targeting a Black teenager simply because he is Black is not only acceptable, but legally permissible.
 And so, like thousands of other Americans, I went out into the streets the following evening to show my outrage.

 The vigil I attended in New York City turned into an impromptu march, taking over portions of our city’s streets.
-There was a group of young black children who chanted about Skittles and iced tea not being weapons.
+There was a group of young Black children who chanted about Skittles and iced tea not being weapons.
 There were people in automated wheelchairs, nursing mothers holding their babies to their breasts, parents with strollers, and older people who had difficulty keeping up with the march’s rapid pace.
 Teenagers and adults held signs condemning the verdict.
 At every intersection, protesters linked hands and stopped traffic, allowing everyone—young old, fast and slow—to pass.
 It was a powerful gathering.

 But something bothered me during the protest.
-One man had a sign around his neck that said “I am Trayvon Martin.”
+One man had a sign around his neck that said “I Am Trayvon Martin.”
 The sign had an almost-life-sized picture of a hood and a blank space where a person could put their own face.
 The man was white.
-Others wore stickers that said “We are all Trayvon.”
-Numerous people held signs and chanted “We are all Trayvon Martin.”
+Others wore stickers that said “We Are All Trayvon.”
+Numerous people held signs and chanted “We Are All Trayvon Martin.”
 The sign-holders and chanters included many white people.

-I’ve been pointed to a new Tumblr called “We Are Not Trayvon Martin" which examines the ways in race and gender protect individuals from fearing the engrained racism and violence that ended Trayvon Martin’s life.
+I’ve been pointed to a new Tumblr called “We Are Not Trayvon Martin” that examines the ways in race and gender protect individuals from fearing the engrained racism and violence that ended Martin’s life.
 I know that in many circles, race and racism are considered taboo and can halt conversations (and even organizing work).
-But if we truly want to build a world in which no more young black people are senselessly killed while walking home, we need to be brave and have these conversations, not erase our very real differences.
+But if we truly want to build a world in which no more young Black people are senselessly killed while walking home, we need to be brave and have these conversations, not erase our very real differences.

 While I’m furious over the lack of justice in Trayvon Martin’s case, I believe that even had Zimmerman been found guilty, justice would not have been done.
 The problems revealed here are bigger than just one legal verdict.
-There is something bigger here, and it’s not that “We are all Trayvon.”
+There is something bigger here, and it’s not that “We Are All Trayvon.”
 This country is full of systems that treat people differently based on their race.

 Perhaps, however, a guilty verdict would have given some closure to the Martin family.
 Our world has huge gaps between the rhetoric of a world without prisons and the reality of the world as it is right now, a world in which “justice” equals “incarceration.”
 We should push ourselves to think past that narrow equation and begin to envision a world which truly prizes safety and healing.